 Like Planet Hollywood, The Official All-Star Café was prominent in tourist-heavy locations.
 But by 2007, the last one had closed.

 And for more failed chains, Only 1980s Kids Will Remember These Restaurants.

 As with The Official All-Star Café, ESPN Zone thrived on the intersection of chain-loving tourists and sports-loving tourists.
 Launched in 1998, the chain featured "studio grills" for eating and "screening rooms" for watching sports games, according to a 2010 article from The New York Times.
 By that year, a majority of the chain's locations had closed, and the others weren't far behind.

 Charlie Brown's Steakhouse

 As beloved for its salad bar as it was for its steak, Charlie Brown's was a staple for kids living in the northeast in the '80s and '90s.
-There are still some locations in New Jersey and New York, but many more have shuttered.
+There are still three locations in New Jersey, but many more have shuttered.

 Casa Bonita's parent company filed for bankruptcy in 2011, and all of the other locations have closed.

 While these 1990s restaurants didn't stand the test of time, there are plenty of other chains that are still thriving today.
 And if you want to get nostalgic, many of these childhood snacks are still available, too.